NALLEN1381/DNPSPSquires/README.md

 Course Specific Criteria: Make this statement: The purpose of this Doctor of Nursing Practice scholarly project is…. .
 A secondary aim/purpose is …

 ```
 How well does the following text discuss each of these elements?
 What is the purpose of the project?
 What is the secondary purpose of the project?
 Are the purposes stated clearly stated?
-Does the purpose describe a practice change?
-Does the purpose address feasility, usability, and satisfaction? "[Paste the text you want evaluated here.]"
+Does the purpose describe a practice or organizational change?
+Does the purpose address feasibility, usability, and satisfaction? "[Paste the text you want evaluated here.]"
 ```

 ## 7. Context